angrysharkstudio/Unity-Python-Build-Automation/README.md

 - Only available when running on macOS
 - Requires Xcode command line tools

+### iOS Builds
+- Only available when running on macOS
+- Requires iOS Build Support module
+- Outputs Xcode project (not final .ipa)
+- Must set bundle identifier in Player Settings
+- Open in Xcode to build the final app

 ### WebGL Builds
+- Requires WebGL Build Support module
 - Requires significant memory (8GB+ recommended)
 - Build times are longer than other platforms
 - Creates a folder instead of a single file